Home » Furniture Makeover » Antique Wardrobe Makeover

 How Do You Clean an Old Wooden Wardrobe

-Of course the kid's wardrobe was a little "grimy".
-So, I used HTP surface prep, applying with a chip brush, and removing with an old cloth.
+Of course, the kid’s wardrobe was a little “grimy.”
+So, I used HTP surface prep, applying it with a chip brush and removing it with an old cloth.

 We’re getting closer to painting the wardrobe!

-Although the paint may look white, it's actually All In One Paint (Peony), a very light pink.
+Although the paint may look white, it’s actually All In One Paint (Peony), a very light pink.
 I prefer using these small rollers for the flat surfaces.
 It gives the perfect finish.
-Using the rollers is helpful to keep the paint ONLY on the drawer fronts.
+Using the rollers helps keep the paint only on the drawer fronts.

 Due to weather conditions, I had to bring the drawers in to do their final coats of paint.
 Aren’t they pretty?
 Hardly any hint of blue left.
 More about that later.